aliatiia/spartan-ecdsa-audit-report/README.md

     zeroizeA.in[0] <== isXEqual.out;
     zeroizeA.in[1] <== isYEqual.out;
 ```
-There should be similar informational warnings to the client implementations for many edge cases like zero point, points at infinity, additions/multiplications with $\p\$ & $\-p\$
+There should be similar informational warnings to the client implementations for many edge cases like zero point, points at infinity, additions/multiplications with $p$ & $-p$

 Reported by [Bahurum](https://github.com/bahurum), [0xnagu](https://github.com/thogiti)